Writing a persuasive speech

 Provide the impetus and means to act

-This step is your 'listen up' call.
+This step is your introductory "listen up" call.
 To make it effective it needs to grab the audience.
 It could be any of the following:

 - a startling statement

 - a dramatic story